 What is gluten?
 Learn about it here.

-Rice is a grain, but, unlike many grains, it is gluten free.
+Rice is a grain, but, unlike many grains, it

 All rice is naturally gluten free, whether it is white, brown, black, or so-called wild rice.